withastro/adapters/packages/cloudflare/README.md

 ## Support

-Get help in the [Astro Discord][discord].
+- Get help in the [Astro Discord][discord].
 Post questions in our `#support` forum, or visit our dedicated `#dev` channel to discuss current development and more!

-You can also check our [Astro Integration Documentation][astro-integration] for more on integrations.
+- Check our [Astro Integration Documentation][astro-integration] for more on integrations.

-You can also submit bug reports and feature requests as [GitHub issues][issues].
+- Submit bug reports and feature requests as [GitHub issues][issues].

 ## Contributing